ArhanCodes/bot-template/README.md

 # Bot-Template
-A simple discord bot template that I use for all my TypeScript bots.
+A template for discord bots written in TypeScript.
 This is adapted from [Codeize's template](https://github.com/Codeize/template).